-In this post I am going to show how a change of few lines of code can speed up your web scraper by X times.
+In this post, I am going to show how a change of a few lines of code can speed up your web scraper by X times.
 Keep reading!

 If you remember the post, I scraped the detail page of OLX.
-Now, usually you end up to this page after going thru listing of such entries.
+Now, usually, you end up to this page after going thru the listing of such entries.
 First, I will make a script without multiprocessing, we will see why is it not good and then a scraper with multiprocessing.

 OK, the goal is to access this page and fetch all URLs from the page.
-For sake of simplicity I am not covering pagination part.
+For the sake of simplicity, I am not covering the pagination part.
 So, let’s get into code.

 Here’s the gist of accessing listing from the URL and then parse and fetch information of each entry.

-I have divided scripts in two functions: get_listing() access the listing page, parses and saves the list in list and return it and parse(url) which takes an individual url parses the info and returns a comma delimited string.
+I have divided scripts into two functions: get_listing() access the listing page, parses and saves the list in the list and return it and parse(url) which takes an individual url parses the info and returns a comma-delimited string.